MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-adfs-represent-security-policies.md

 ms.author: jomondi
 ms.reviewer: gasinh

-#customer intent: As an IT admin migrating app authentication to Microsoft Entra ID, I want to map authorization and multi-factor authentication rules from AD FS to Microsoft Entra ID, so that I can meet security requirements and make the app migration process easier.
+#customer intent: As an IT admin migrating app authentication to Microsoft Entra ID, I want to map authorization and multifactor authentication rules from AD FS to Microsoft Entra ID, so that I can meet security requirements and make the app migration process easier.
 ---

 # Represent AD FS security policies in Microsoft Entra ID: Mappings and examples

-In this article, you'll learn how to map authorization and multi-factor authentication rules from AD FS to Microsoft Entra ID when moving your app authentication.
+In this article, you'll learn how to map authorization and multifactor authentication rules from AD FS to Microsoft Entra ID when moving your app authentication.
 Find out how to meet your app owner's security requirements while making the app migration process easier with mappings for each rule.

 When moving your app authentication to Microsoft Entra ID, create mappings from existing security policies to their equivalent or alternative variants available in Microsoft Entra ID.
 Ensuring that these mappings can be done while meeting security standards required by your app owners makes the rest of the app migration easier.